 - 1040 Equine Evolutionary Anatomy

 - 2036 Sandwich Placement Incorporating Personal Development Planning

 - 2069 Rural Business Enterprise

 - 2252 Equine Research and Ethics

 - 2253 Equine Bioveterinary Science 2

-In the third year you’ll select specialist electives and complete a research project on a topic of your own choice, giving you a truly individual learning experience.
+In the third year, you’ll select specialist electives and complete a research project on a topic of your own choice, giving you a truly individualized learning experience.

 - 3002 Equine Developments